Jaime Purnot ’19 is one step closer to becoming a speech language pathologist after completing her bachelor’s degree online through Elms.

 “I worked with adults during my practicum, and when they left therapy sessions with a genuine smile on their face, I couldn’t help but feel that I was making some small difference in their lives.”

-As she transitions to graduate school, Jaime is one step closer to becoming a licensed speech-language pathologist.
+In fall 2020, Jaime will continue her online education at NYU Steinhardt.
+After earning her master’s in speech language pathology, she will be one step closer to achieving her career goals.
 Her vision for her future is guided by a commitment to positively influencing her clients.

 “Being a great SLP doesn’t require perfection, but a dedication to doing your best and making meaningful connections to bring joy to everyone’s lives,” she said.